Links

 Details

-Different types of behaviour or functions within systemd are handled in systemd units.
-For example, daemon processes or system services are run as service units, while system states are usually defined as target units.
-Timer units can be defined to schedule tasks similarly to how you might use the system cron service and a mount unit can be used to configure a mount point similarly to how you might configure a mount point in the system fstab.
+Within systemd, different types of units manage various types of system behavior or functions.
+For example, daemon processes or system services are run as service units, while target units usually define system states.
+You also have timer units to schedule tasks, similar to how you might use the system cron service, and mount units to configure a mount point instead of configuring it in the system fstab.

 Objectives